trampgeek/moodle-qtype_coderunner/Readme.md

  * `QUESTION.questionid` The unique internal ID of this question.
  * `QUESTION.questiontext` The question text itself
  * `QUESTION.answer` The supplied sample answer (null if not explicitly set).
+ * `QUESTION.answerpreload` The string that is preloaded into the answer box.
  * `QUESTION.language` The language being used to run the question in the sandbox, e.g. "Python3".
  * `QUESTION.useace` '1'/'0' if the ace editor is/is not in use.